It is when a person is awake but shows no signs of consciousness.

 However, a person in a vegetative state does not show any meaningful responses, such as following an object with their eyes or responding to voices.
 They also show no signs of experiencing emotions or cognitive function.

-The eyes of VS / UWS patients can be in a relatively fixed position, can track moving objects (visual search), or move in a completely out of sync manner.
+The eyes of VS / UWS patients can be in a relatively fixed position, can track moving objects (visual search), or move in an utterly out-of-sync manner.

 They may grind their teeth, swallow, smile, shed tears, grunt, moan, or scream without any apparent external stimulus.
 VS / UWS patients do not respond to sound, hunger, or pain.
 Patients cannot obey verbal commands and lack local motor responses.